Rowdy Tellez Player Props: Brewers vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks have the 21st-ranked team ERA across all league pitching staffs (4.49).
+- The Diamondbacks have the 20th-ranked team ERA among all league pitching staffs (4.44).

-- Diamondbacks pitchers combine to allow 82 total home runs at a clip of 1.1 per game (to rank 17th in baseball).
+- Diamondbacks pitchers combine to surrender 82 total home runs at a rate of 1.1 per game (to rank 17th in the league).

-- Kelly makes the start for the Diamondbacks, his 15th of the season.
-He is 8-3 with a 3.25 ERA and 89 strikeouts through 83 2/3 innings pitched.
+- Nelson (3-4) takes the mound for the Diamondbacks in his 15th start of the season.
+He has a 5.30 ERA in 71 1/3 innings pitched, with 46 strikeouts.

-- His last time out came on Thursday against the Philadelphia Phillies, when the righty threw six innings, surrendering three earned runs while giving up three hits.
+- His last time out was on Thursday against the Philadelphia Phillies, when the righty threw four innings, surrendering five earned runs while giving up 10 hits.

+- The 25-year-old has put together a 5.30 ERA and 5.8 strikeouts per nine innings in 14 games this season, while allowing a batting average of .300 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.